agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Time**: 5 mins

+---

-But this would raise their income by around $1 per day.
-And someone on
+> But this would raise their income by around $1 per day.
+And someone
-$2 per day is still very poor even if they are above the kinky $1.90 threshold.
-Indeed, this poverty line is discriminatory and would never be used for citizens in a high-income country: in the US, the poverty line is $17 per day.[19]
-There is no reason that such thresholds should not apply to people outside high-income countries.
-On this more expansive definition of poverty, it is very difficult for direct funding of programmatic aid to lift people out of poverty.
+> on $2 per day is still very poor even if they are above the kinky
+> $1.90 threshold.
+Indeed, this poverty line is discriminatory and
+> would never be used for citizens in a high-income country: in the
+> US, the poverty line is $17 per day.[19]
+There is no reason that
+> such thresholds should not apply to people outside high-income
+> countries.
+On this more expansive definition of poverty, it is very
+> difficult for direct funding of programmatic aid to lift people out
+> of poverty.

 **Claim**: And someone on 2 USD per day is still very poor even if they are above the kinky 1.90 USD threshold.

-**Claim**: Someone on 2 international dollars per day still cannot even afford more than a liter of mil and 1/2 a croissant.
+**Claim**: Someone on [2 international dollars per day](https://datahelpdesk.worldbank.org/knowledgebase/articles/193310-how-is-the-global-poverty-line-derived-how-is-it) still cannot even afford more than a liter of milk and 1/2 a croissant.

 **Example-sub**:

-From [here](https://datahelpdesk.worldbank.org/knowledgebase/articles/193310-how-is-the-global-poverty-line-derived-how-is-it), we gather that the poverty line value of
-1.9 `$` is referring to international dollars

 From [WHO](https://www.who.int/choice/costs/ppp/en/#:~:text=Costs%20in%20local%20currency%20units,buy%20in%20the%20United%20States.) we gather that we can multiply the international dollar by the [PPP exchange rate](https://data.oecd.org/conversion/purchasing-power-parities-ppp.htm) to get the local currency units.

 2 USD per day translates to 1.36 euros (Netherlands).
 For this I will get 1 liter of milk and 1/2 croissant.
-How are you supposed to live on that.
+How are you supposed to live on that per day.
 And what sort of a living would this even be?
 Let alone rent, insurance and other things.

 2 USD per day translates to 42rs in India.
 For this you can have 1l of milk.
 Rent, health, education of children Who?